 - Seating and Wheeled Mobility: A Clinical Resource Guide by Michelle L. Lange ORT/L ABDA ATP/SMS and Jean Minkel PT ATP

 Attending conferences or participating in webinars is another fantastic way to broaden your knowledge.
-As a part of the Education in Motion website, we not only have an updated calendar of events that includes CRT conferences all over North America, but we also have information on how you can request to host one of our clinical educators in your area to teach a course on a variety of topics.
+As a part of the Education in Motion website, we have information on how you can request to host one of our clinical educators in your area to teach a course on a variety of topics.

 Education in Motion

 Do you want to be a part of our CRT Tribe?
 I encourage you to sign up to receive the Education in Motion newsletter, explore the site, and come back often.
 We are dedicated to serving as a trusted resource and to that end, we are adding new content to this site monthly.
 If you have questions, do not hesitate to email us at Education.Canada@sunmed.com.

 "Learning is not a product of schooling, but the lifelong attempt at acquiring it." - Albert Einstein

 Thank you for reading our blog!
 We love hearing from you, so please do not hesitate to reach out to us.
 We encourage you to leave a comment below.